-Areas in a state of reclamation (revegetation in progress) but not submitted for release to DRMS in the permit include Areas 1, 2, 3, 4, 10, and the 0.65-acre Soil Barrow Area, portions of Area 13, and road Areas B2, B3, B7 and B8.
+Areas in a state of reclamation (revegetation in progress) but not submitted for release to DRMS in the permit include Areas 1, 2, 3, 4, 10, and the 0.7-acre Soil Barrow Area, parts of Area 13, and road Areas B2, B3, B7 and B8.
 Areas 1 through 4 include the Upper and Lower Mine Dumps (face areas), Upper Mine Bench, Lower Mine Bench, and the Research Mine Bench and Dump, respectively.
 Area 10 is the former Helo Pad.
 Area 13 is Miscellaneous Access Roads.

-Areas under reclamation at this time total approximately 21.4 acres (see Table 5).
-Area 11, the Guard Gate, and Area 18, Logan Wash Road will not be reclaimed.
+Areas under reclamation at this time total approximately 23.2 acres (see Table 5).